library(tidyverse)

 In Summary

-• Checked factors — reviewed category balance, merged sparse groups, and visualized how factors relate.
+Explored factors — reviewed category balance and visualized how factors relate.

-• Generated and inspected summary statistics — used tidyverse helpers to calculate means, standard deviations, and more for many columns at once, confirming that values align with biological expectations.
+Generated and inspected summary statistics — used tidyverse helpers to calculate means, standard deviations, and more for many columns at once.

-• Detected and removed outliers — used clustering to identify and exclude extreme or inconsistent samples with unusually high normal cell content.
+Detected and removed outliers — used clustering to identify and exclude extreme or inconsistent samples.

 Key Takeaways